bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Add scale bar-->
 <!--TODO: Add n values-->

-![*Drosophila* proportions in wild type embryos and cephalic furrow mutants.
-Dimensions used as a reference for the model.
+![Embryonic proportions in wildtype and cephalic furrow mutants.
+Approximate relative sizes and positions between embryonic features such as mitotic domains, folds, and the germ band.
+All values are relative to the embryo length.
+We used these dimensions as a reference for creating the model.
 ](figures/FigS5.jpg){#fig:proportions tag=S5 width=80%}

 ![Lateral and dorsal views of *stg* mutant embryos.